 The answer is that many Montessori schools have found a beautiful balance that welcomes technology while making sure kids have plenty of time on the floor, being active and engaged.
 For instance, students can use computers to create documents, learn how to submit papers on popular share drives such as Google Docs, and discover how to use email to communicate.
 But for every hour spent on these pursuits, the students spend 5 being physical and social.
 The belief is that in these realms, real learning takes place.
 And it’s a given that once they’ve left the Montessori environment, students will have plenty of time to use technology at home.

-The key is balance.
+The key is a balance.
 Montessori Kids Universe offers that much sought after healthy balance where students can discover the joy of learning while also discovering the wonderful world of socializing with friends, following good examples set by adults, and getting physical exercise for good overall health.